bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 Some extensions use the [Absinthe](https://absinthe-graphql.org/) GraphQL library to expose an API.

+## Core Concepts

+There are a few things we take for granted in the bonfire ecosystem.
+Knowing a little about them will make understanding the code a lot simpler:

+* The pointers system.
+* Our access control system.

+## The pointers system

+Social networks are essentially graphs.
+The most important part of them is not any particular piece of content, but how that content links to everything else.
+In reality, social networks are messy heavy interrelated graphs where more or less anything can link to more or less anything else.
+Our database is structured to support the messy realities of the social network.

+In particular, we need to be able to permit "anything" to link to "anything".
+We impose a 'universal primary key' concept on the database as follows:

+* We need a uuid-like universal identifier (we choose the [ulid](https://github.com/ulid/spec) format).
+* We choose which tables will participate in the scheme ("pointables") and record them in the "tables" table.
+* When a record is inserted in a participating table, a "pointer" record is also automatically inserted (by trigger) linking the ID ("pointer id") to the ID of the triggering table ("table id").
+* Any foreign key columns can reference the "pointers" table if they don't know which table it is in.

+While this indeed solved the stated problem, it introduced a new one: how do we effectively work with objects if we don't know what type they are?
+Our solution for this comes in two parts:

+* Mixin tables.
+* Helper libraries.

+Where a pointable table represents an object, a mixin table represents data about an object.
+It is a collection of related fields that may be common to multiple pointables.
+In essence, they allow you to work with data regardless of which pointable you are working with.
+Mixins have a pointer ID as a primary key, thus each object may only 'use' a mixin once.

+A good example of this is our access control mixin, `controlled`, which contains a foreign key to an `acl`.
+Thus `controlled` represents "mixing in" access control to a pointable.

 ## Code Structure

 The code is broadly composed of these namespaces: